ahmednuaman/coding-for-my-sister/chapter-1/hello-world/README.md

 	8. within our body we're simply going to write a phrase, in this case it's `Hello World`, so stick this on another new line
 	9. now that's probably enough for our body so we need to close the tag by writing `</body>` on a new line
 	10. and finally you'll (hopefully) notice that we've still got our `<html>` tag open so we need to close that too to complete the document, therefore we write `</html>` on the following line
+	11. and as a little tip you can just open the `index.html` file in your favourite web browser to check it out

 10. Hopefully you should now have a document that looks simular to this: